caas-team/sparrow/README.md

 ## Usage

-Use `sparrow run` to execute the instance.
+Use `sparrow run` to execute the instance using the binary.

+### Container Image

+Run a `sparrow` container by using e.g. `docker run ghcr.io/y-eight/sparrow`.

+Pass the available configuration arguments to the container e.g. `docker run ghcr.io/y-eight/sparrow --help`.

+Start the instance using a mounted startup configuration file e.g. `docker run -v /config:/config  ghcr.io/y-eight/sparrow --config /config/config.yaml`.

 ## Configuration